 Born in St. Petersburg, Vadim immigrated to the USA at 13.
 He did graduate work in Slavic Studies at the University of Chicago, then spent a decade travelling through the United States as an interpreter for the US State Department.
 He has lived in Prague since 2003.
 An art critic and literary historian, he contributes articles to Literaria Pragensia Books, the affiliated press of the Philosophy Faculty of Charles University.
 Vadim’s photography has been featured in Vlak Magazine, Grasp Magazine, The Humanities Review and Streetnotes.
-He is editing a book of essays on Serbian filmmaker Dusan Makavejev, to be published by Literaria Pragensia Books in Fall 2015.
+He is the editor of a book of essays on Serbian filmmaker Dušan Makavejev, published by Literaria Pragensia Books in 2018.
 After years of giving tours of Prague to friends and family, he founded Insight Cities to offer in-depth experiences to a wider group of visitors.
 Vadim is married to Insight Cities co-founder Bonita Rhoads.
 They are the parents of a little Pražačka, Lucy, born in Prague in 2008.

 Bonita Rhoads earned her PhD in Comparative Literature from Yale University in 2009.
 She is an Bonita Rhoads assistant professor at Masaryk University in Brno (the Czech Republic’s second city) and has been a lecturer at Charles University in Prague.
 A native of New York City, Bonita moved to Prague in 2003 along with her husband, Vadim.
 She teaches and publishes on topics in nineteenth-century British and American literature.
 Her delight in her remarkable adopted city led her to become a dedicated student of Prague’s cultural and political history.